-School Description and Mission Statement (School Year 2019-20)
+School Description and Mission Statement (School Year 2020-2021)

 Fairview Elementary School houses all of the third through fifth-grade students in the Orland Unified School District.
 We serve a diverse population of students and families.
 Fairview is a school of approximately 485 students on a modified traditional school calendar with multiple breaks throughout the school year to help rejuvenate and refocus students and teachers.
-Our school is composed of 18 general education classrooms, 3 special education classrooms, 2 full-time Title I teachers and 1 full-time ELD coordinator, one library, one music room, and one cafeteria/multi-purpose room.
+Our school is composed of 18 general education classrooms, 2 special education classrooms, 2 full-time Title I teachers and 1 full-time ELD coordinator, one library, one music room, and one cafeteria/multi-purpose room.
 In the 2018-2019 school year, we became a 1:1 school, with all students having access to a state of the art Chromebook.
-In addition, a 3rd grade Dual Immersion class was implemented for the 2019-2020 school year, with plans to continue the DI program over the next couple of school years to have DI classes in grades 3-5 at Fariview.
+In addition, a 3rd grade Dual Immersion class was implemented for the 2019-2020 school year, with plans to continue the DI program over the next couple of school years to have DI classes in grades 3-5 at Fairview Elementary.
+Currently there are two(2) Dual Immersion third grade classes and one(1) fourth grade Dual Immersion class.

 Due to our high population of Spanish speaking families, we have on staff a dedicated bilingual services aide to assist with written and verbal translation.
 All of the staff at Fairview Elementary School are highly qualified and have a diverse range of training and experience to work with our student population.
 We strive to create an educational environment that is both safe and stimulating while reaching to help our students achieve personal and academic success.
 We are working to improve our communication and collaboration with our families to create a well-rounded academic program and partnership between family and home.